Tecdiary/mps-guide/readme.md

 #### Some of the main features of the Modern POS Solution are as following:

+-   Sale module
+-   Purchase module
+-   Recurring Sale module
+-   Items & Item Kits module
+-   Expenses & Incomes module
 -   Built-in Event Calendar
 -   Built-in Accounting module
+-   Multiple Taxes option
+-   Multiple Locations option
+-   Add Custom Fields as you need
--   Customers & Vendors management
+-   Customers & Suppliers management
--   Invoice module
--   Purchase module
--   Products module
--   Recurring Invoice module
--   Expenses & Incomes module
 -   Payments module with online payment options
     -   Accept PayPAl payments
     -   Accept Credit Card Payments with any of the following